 So that an onboarding process similar for sure runs, like the vast majority of trouble-free flights, interaction quality standards must be observed.
 Ideally, the quality standards are reminded to all stakeholders prior to onboarding, no matter how experienced they are with context switching.
 The following safety precautions for the onboarding journey should be taken.

 Even if many Executives affect the relationship dynamics intuitively, it can be helpful to be aware of the proven techniques again and again.
 This is especially true when the pressure increases and with it the likelihood of reacting reflexively.
 Ten docking techniques have proven particularly effective in integration phases:

 1. Swing to a wavelength

 In improvisational theater there is a warm-up exercise with an amazing Effect.
 Pairs are formed.
 They agree on a topic of conversation, for example whether to do something together after work.
 The exercise takes place in two stages.
 In the first stage there is the instruction to consistently reject the suggestions of the interlocutor.
-It is easy, to imagine how faltering that is Conversation runs.
+It is light, to imagine how faltering that is Conversation runs.
 The one who tirelessly makes suggestions makes an effort.
 The interlocutor who rejects the suggestions feels pressured in the course of the conversation.
 Both of them feel like they are talking past each other.
 The wavelength doesn't seem right.

 In the second round, the interlocutors are asked to respond to all suggestions.
 It doesn't mean saying yes to everything.
 For example, if one person suggests going to a beer garden after work, the response could be something like the other person saying, "Oh yes, I think it's a good idea to reflect on the day together Idea.
 Unfortunately I'm already taken tonight.
 What do you think if we go out for lunch together tomorrow?”
 If this docking rule is followed when communicating, a dynamic relationship develops that strengthens the feeling of being on the same wavelength and understanding each other.
 Especially when different expectations meet in the onboarding phase, this simple docking technique can facilitate collaboration right from the start. docking technology